Redmine leaks memory over 1G, YAML

 For us it is so easy to reproduce... that I really have to abort at the 3rd request or so otherwise ruby goes above 1GB of memory.

-#9 Updated by Jean-Philippe Lang about 6 years ago
+#9 Updated by Jean-Philippe Lang over 6 years ago

 ==3546== LEAK SUMMARY: ==3546== definitely lost: 74,748 bytes in 858 blocks ==3546== indirectly lost: 6,028 bytes in 137 blocks ==3546== possibly lost: 2,402,632 bytes in 103,591 blocks ==3546== still reachable: 256,202,523 bytes in 4,673,369 blocks ==3546== suppressed: 0 bytes in 0 blocks